 ## <dbl>

-Does the average neighborhood income differ by city?
-We need to pair
+Does the average neighborhood income differ by county?
+We need to

 with the function group_by()